koolkid90/cluster_tsp_solver/README.md

 Classic TSP – NP-hard, years for 1000 cities
 JitterTSP – P (linear), 1ms for 1000 cities

 The catch?
 This only works when the data has cluster-line structure.
-But many real-world problems do – and JitterTSP learns to detect it.
+But many real-world problems do – and Cluster TSP Solver learns to detect it.

 Create with AI-help